xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 1. **Reminders**
 one feature which made me stick with Google Keep before and Joplin later is the ability to set reminders and send push notifications on the smartphone at a given time.
 This is a crucial need to me, and it should be on top, but since my reminders aren't strictly related to my notes' content, I can use a different app focused on reminders only if the above condition are satisfied.

+Furthermore, I need to work on **a fallback system**, so that if for some problem due to a bug or any type of disservice, I can still be able to at least take notes, if I need to.

 <br>

 ## The Zettelkasten approach